 However, inspiration does not necessarily have to be positive.
-A product may serve as a warning, inspire manufacturers to do everything totally differently, and stop them from incorporating the product’s flaws – design, materials, technology, etc.
+A product may serve as a warning, inspire startups to do everything differently, and stop them from incorporating the product’s flaws – design, legal issues, technologies, etc.

-When a product is no longer available in the market, it may become a relic, a valuable item for collectors, museums, etc. It may serve as a nostalgic marker of a cultural epoch, phenomenon or event, or be used in movies or art installations.
-From an economic point of view, it does not bring any profit to its manufacturer, but, as an object, it may continue its life cycle.
+When a product is no longer available in the market, it may become a relic, a valuable item for true fans.
+It may serve as a nostalgic marker of a cultural epoch, phenomenon, or event, or be used in movies or art installations.
+Like a video game from youth.
+From an economic point of view, it does not bring any profit to its creators, but, as an object, it may continue its life cycle.

 Long gone and forgotten products may revive, come back from oblivion, and start their life cycle all over again.
 Usually, they are modernized and brought into accordance with the up-to-date customer requirements and values.
 Resurrection differs from the hereditary stage in terms of time: hereditary is smooth, sequential in time, following the initial product, while resurrection means the revival of a product that left the market years or decades ago.